leocrapart/json-quotifier/README.md

 # json-quotifier

-"" -> '' for all json formats.
+"" -> ''

-and eventually the other way : '' -> ""
+Tool to convert double quoted json "" to single quoted json ''

-helper tool for entreprise project
+Future upgrades :
-Web app interface with multiline input field, and copy button to copy directly the output
+- re-frame app to use in browser

-in clojure
+- '' -> ""

 ## Getting started